ethan-young/seccyd-wj-subtests/preregistration/README.md

 ## Overview

-This preregistration document is based on \[@akker2021\] for secondary data analyses.
+This preregistration document is based on (Akker et al., 2021) for secondary data analyses.

 ## Study Information